CarbonNet: How Computer Vision Plays a Role in Climate Change? Application: Learning Geomechanics from Subsurface Geometry of CCS to Mitigate Global Warming: Dataset

 \subsubsection{Static displacement as the label}

-We consider vertical displacement $u_y$ as the label, which is defined on each vertices of the finite element mesh \cite{ho1988finite}, and can be considered as the displacement at points uniformly sampled over the domain.
+We consider the vertical displacement $u_y$ as the label; it is defined on each vertex of the finite element mesh \cite{ho1988finite} and can be considered as the displacement at points uniformly sampled over the domain.
 The vertical displacement ($u_y$) corresponds to the upheaval of the stratum.
 The FEniCS program provides the following API:

-As for the labels (ground truth), we use a \texttt{numpy} 1D array to store the vertical displacement of 1250 points from a uniform $50\times 25$ points sampled over the domain.
-The dataset is demonstrated in Tab. \ref{tab:1}.
+As for the labels (ground truth), we use a \texttt{numpy} 1D array to store the vertical displacement of 1250 points from a uniform $50\times 25$ grid of points sampled over the domain.
+The dataset is summarized in Tab. \ref{tab:1}.

-For the mathematical interpretation, refer to the Appendix A.
+For the mathematical formulation, refer to Appendix A.